iFactory Insights

 • Decision signals: Registering for a campus visit, signing up for a virtual info session, attending a student panel.

-Importantly, these are all actions that happen on the institution’s website—and therefore are measurable by the marketing team.
+Importantly, these are all actions that happen on the institution’s website, so they can be measured by your marketing and enrollment team.

 Behavioral psychology reinforces why these actions matter.
 The foot-in-the-door effect, famously coined by Jonathan L. Freedman and Scott C. Fraser in the research paper Compliance without pressure: The foot-in-the-door technique, demonstrates that when someone agrees to a small request, they are more likely to agree to a larger one later.
 In practice, this means a student who first downloads a scholarship guide is more likely to later start—and finish—an application.